Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 On the downside side, the shape of the Buckmaster LT grip and guard looked pretty dorky.

-I am wary of pronounced finger grooves.
-They are as likely to not suit your hand as they are.
 The Buckmaster LT is no longer in production, and I am not aware of anything similar on offer.

 My friend Ed once sent me sketches of a “throwing kukri” which had a simple flat grip.
 He suggested it might actually be a fairly useful lightweight camp tool too.